JuliaParallel/JUHPC/README.md

 > The above examples assume that `$SCRATCH/../julia` is a wipe out protected folder on scratch.

 > [!IMPORTANT]
-> Separate installation by `HOSTNAME` is required if different hosts with different architectures share file system used for installation (e.g., daint and eiger on ALPS).
+> Separate installation by `HOSTNAME` is required if different hosts with different architectures share the file system used for installation (e.g., daint and eiger on ALPS).

 ## Examples: HPC setup installations on the ALPS supercomputer (CSCS)